 The Mesabi Trail is still under construction, especially on the far east end; and there are occasional detours and closures beyond our control – check Trail Updates & Conditions for current status.

-Pick the Trail up again outside of Biwabik and bike 12 miles past Giants Ridge just about to Embarrass, with an additional four mile spur to Aurora.
-Don’t miss this newest section of the Trail, running along the continental divide – it’s another spectacular view – topped off with a ride across a 3/4 mile long floating bridge crossing the Embarrass Wetland Complex and the Darwin Meyers Wildlife Management Area.
+Pick up the trail again outside of Biwabik and bike the next completed segment which stretches approximately 22 miles through the Giants Ridge Recreation Area and into Embarrass along with an additional 5.85-mile spur into Aurora.This section of the trail is not to be missed, running along the continental divide – it’s another spectacular view – topped off with a ride across a 3/4-mile-long floating bridge crossing the Embarrass Wetland Complex and the Darwin Meyers Wildlife Management Area.
 This floating bridge is truly one of a kind, and built right in Embarrass!
-Just a little heads up…there are a lot of hills on this section, might be a bit challenging for kids or weaker riders – build up your stamina and take this section on a little later in the season.
+Just a little heads up…there are a lot of hills on this section, and it might be a bit challenging for kids or inexperienced riders – build up your stamina and take this section on a little later in the season.

 The Mesabi Trail™ has been funded in part by the LCCMR and the Minnesota Environmental and Natural Resources Trust Fund.